gogetdata/ggd-recipes/docs/source/quick-start.rst

     $ ggd get-files grch38-reference-genome-ensembl-v1 -p "*.fa"

-    (Where -p is either the whole name of the data file you are interested in or a pattern to match the data file you are interseted in)
+    (Where -p is either the whole name of the data file you are interested in or a pattern to match the data file you are interested in)

 or if you wanted both the fasta file and the fasta indexed file you could run the following command: